HGriessel/servd/README.md

 ## API Documentation

-You can find the API documentation in the form of a Postman collection at [servd api]()
+You can find the API documentation in the form of a Postman collection at [servd API](https://github.com/HGriessel/servd/tree/main/Postman)
+## Decisions and Assumption

+1. Authentication was not part of the project scope.
+So was not implemented.
+2. I decided on Postgres soley due to familiarity with the database
+3. I decided to showcase my abilities with containers by using a docker-compose environment
+  - This has the major benefit of being able to deploy the same build repeatable regardless of the host machine's environment

 ## TODO
 1. Return whether delete was successgull or not
 2. update does not validate incorrect field names ie if you pass names instead of name it will be ignored with no warning
   - however the updated object is returned responsibilty can sit on the client side to ensure correct updates was made